-John Sheridan says he’s ‘wary’ of promotion challengers AFC Fylde but Chesterfield will still go to Mill Farm looking for a win.
+John Sheridan ‘wary’ of promotion chasing AFC Fylde but says Chesterfield will go to Mill Farm to win

 The Spireites boss maintains that his side should take the game to the side sitting fourth in the National League.